 |.NET Core 1.0.0 RC2||May 16, 2016||n/a||n/a||September 27, 2016|

 |.NET Core 1.0.0 RC1||February 15, 2016||n/a||n/a||July 16, 2016|

 End of support refers to the date when Microsoft no longer provides fixes, updates, or online technical assistance.
 This is the time to make sure you have the latest available update* installed.
 Without Microsoft support, you will no longer receive security updates that can help protect your machine from harmful viruses, spyware, and other malicious software that can steal your personal information.

 .NET Core is supported across several operating systems and versions.
-The .NET Core Roadmap provides current details on supported operating systems and versions.
+The .NET Core OS Lifecycle Policy provides current details on operating systems support policies and versions.